 Now, what is the condition of the brain when the body is like that?
-In the first place the blood supply is checked.
-The blood moves very sluggishly through the vessels of the brain and in the tiny vessels, the capillary vessels, its movement is stopped.
+In the first place the blood-supply is checked.
+The blood moves very sluggishly through the vessels of the brain and in the tiny vessels, the capillary vessels, is movement is stopped.
 Not only is the supply of blood in this way entirely changed in its motion, but the blood is very bad of its kind, for as it is not properly aired in travelling through the lungs, it is very much overcharged with all the products of decomposition, and you have quantities of carbonic acid.
-The result of that is very well known, It brings about a state of coma, a state in which no thought is possible, so far as the brain is concerned.
+The result of that is very well known.
+It brings about a state of coma, a state in which no thought is possible, so far as the brain is concerned.
 So that we get a person who cannot think with the brain.
-The brain is stopped. placed in a state in which anyone, twenty-five years ago, would have said thought is impossible.
+The brain is stopped.
+It is placed in a state in which anyone, twenty-five years ago, would have said thought is impossible.
 You have brought about a physical condition in which thought must vanish; and so it does, so far as that physical body is concerned.
-The creature lies there as though he were dead; but you are able to reach him without altering these physical conditions; you are able to obtain from him mental results, and when a person is in that state you can show that his mental faculties are immensely stimulated, that his memory has quite changed its character: that he can tell you incidents of his childhood which in his normal state he had entirely forgotten; that he will sometimes speak a language which he heard as a tiny child and has since entirely forgotten, so that if it is spoken in his presence he is not able to understand it.
-You will find that the memory is so intensified in its immediate action, leaving the past out of sight, that if you take up a Greek book and the man is ignorant of Greek, and you read over a page from that book, he will repeat it word for word without a blunder.
-Wake him up and he cannot say it, cannot pronounce a single syllable.
-Throw him back into the hypnotic state, and he will repeat it over again and again.
-Not only have you thus a very different kind of memory, but you also can obtain a far higher grade of intelligence.
-A person who is stupid in his waking consciousness is often clever when he is under hypnotic control; not that he reproduces the thought of the hypnotiser, as indeed he will do if he is made to, but he will dwell on things where the hypnotiser is thinking on other lines, and will argue with him.
-Cases are on record where a man abnormally stupid has shown acuteness in his argument when he is in a state in which the brain cannot work.
-And so over and over again you get placed on record these observations of abnormal knowledge, manifested when the brain is rendered incapable of sane and healthy thought.
+The creature lies there as though he were dead; but you are able to reach him without altering these physical conditions; you are able to obtain from him mental results, and when a person is in that state you can show that his mental faculties are immensely stimulated, that his mer he can in his that h he he forgoti he is that ate if y igno from with say him it thi als A ne ily en ae.